Main section

 Going forward, renew your domain validation at least every 198 days and your subject identity information at least every 12 months directly through our Managed PKI.
 You will receive individual automated reminders.

-Next steps: Later this year, SwissSign will introduce automated domain validation methods in line with CA/Browser Forum regulations.
+Next steps: In summer 2026, SwissSign will introduce automated domain validation methods in line with CA/Browser Forum regulations.

 Resources: Please read our article for an overview of the necessary steps and subscribe to our newsletter to receive more advice and regulatory updates.